SamueleGerminiani/bash_tutorial/README.md

 given server.
 To interrupt the messages, press Ctrl+C.

-The **15th character** is the `ping` option that sets the maximum number of requests sent.
+The **15th character** is the `ping` option that sets the maximum number of requests to send before terminating the program.
 Check the documentation with:

 ``` {.sourceCode .bash}
 man ping